variational-attention/tf-var-attention/README.md

-# tf-var-attention
+# Variational Attention
-Variational Attention for Sequence to Sequence Models
+Implemtation of 'Variational Attention for Sequence to Sequence Models' in tensorflow.